 Background and Expertise:

-Tracey E. Wilson, PhD, is Professor of the Department of Community Health Sciences and Associate Dean for Research and Faculty Development.
+Tracey E. Wilson, PhD, is Distinguished Service Professor of the Department of Community Health Sciences and Associate Dean for Research and Faculty Development.
 She holds a doctoral degree in psychology from the State University of New York at Albany.
 She has extensive experience in the design, management, and evaluation of applied interventions to promote public health and reduce health disparities, is an actively funded research investigator, and has been an author on over 100 peer-reviewed articles.

 Area of Study: